 Disinfection with Chlorine and Chloramine

-For decades now, water treatment facilities are using chlorine to disinfect water.
-They use it for consumption since it can remove waterborne germs and bacteria.
-That process is what we call chlorination.
-It is efficient in killing pathogens and diseases on water.
+Water treatment facilities have been using chlorine to disinfect water for decades.
+They do this for consumption because it can remove waterborne germs and bacteria.
+This process is called chlorination.
+It is efficient in killing pathogens and diseases in water.

-Chlorine becomes used widely because of a lot of reasons.
-For one, it is inexpensive compared to other processes.
-Chlorination is also an easy task to perform, and it is very easy to control and watch.
+Chlorine is widely used for many reasons.
+First, it is inexpensive compared to other processes.
+Chlorination is also easy to perform and very easy to control and monitor.

-A residual amount of chlorine is left in the water to continue to protect the safety of the drinking water from bacteria and pathogen growth.
+A residual amount of chlorine is left in the water to protect the drinking water's safety from bacteria and pathogen growth.

-There are different kinds of processes that can be used to add chlorine to drinking water.
+Different kinds of processes can be used to add chlorine to drinking water.
 It is also available in many forms.
-We have solid calcium hypochlorite, sodium hypochlorite solution, and in the form of compressed elemental gas.
+We have solid calcium hypochlorite and sodium hypochlorite solutions in the form of compressed elemental gas.

 Chlorine can still do more.
-Adding it in water to let it dissolve could kill germs then the water becomes safe to drink.
-One must take note also that it can be dangerous in high dosages.
+For example, adding it to water to dissolve it could kill germs, making the water safe to drink.
+However, it can also be dangerous in high dosages.

-Adding chloramine to the drinking water to remove germs and bacteria is what we call chlorination.
-This process is sometimes used as an alternative to using chlorine.
+Chlorination is adding chloramine to drinking water to remove germs and bacteria.
+It is sometimes used as an alternative to chlorine.

 Chloramines are a combination of chlorine and ammonia.
-The form of chloramine used to disinfect drinking water is called monochloramine.
+The form used to disinfect drinking water is monochloramine.

 Monochloramine may be safe at low levels.
-Another form of this chemical can cause chemical reactions resulting in respiratory and eye problems.
+However, another form of this chemical can cause chemical reactions that can cause respiratory and eye problems.

 The most common chemical agent that is used to disinfect water is chlorine.
-But for some reason, chloramine can clean the water and get rid of harmful substances a lot better.
+However, for some reason, chloramine can clean the water and eliminate harmful substances a lot better.

-One of those reasons may be that chloramine has a slower evaporation rate as compared to chlorine.
+One of those reasons may be that chloramine has a slower evaporation rate than chlorine.

 Are Chlorine and Chloramine Dangerous?

-Many research studies were done about these two chemicals, especially since they are added by water treatment facilities to the water that we are consuming.
+Many research studies have been done about these two chemicals, especially since water treatment facilities add them to our water.

 According to the studies, a small amount of chlorine and chloramine in your water will not pose a significant risk.

-Yes, they do a great job of disinfecting the water that we use.
-But that does not mean that we should just drink tap water straight from our faucet.
-It would be better and safer if we try to cut chlorine and chloramine from our drinking water.
+Yes, they do a great job of disinfecting the water we use.
+But that does not mean we should just drink tap water straight from our faucet.
+It would be better and safer if we tried to cut chlorine and chloramine from our drinking water.

 First, water treated with those agents has an unpleasant smell and taste.
-It can change the taste of your coffee and other beverages.
-The tastes and smell are also more than enough to make you feel sick.
+It can change the taste of coffee and other beverages, and the taste and smell are more than enough to make you feel sick.

-There is a reason why you need to filter out these substances from your drinking water.
-Even though they are disinfecting agents, it is better to be careful and safe than sorry.
-Why?
-Because chlorine and chloramine levels are not the only things that you should worry about.
+You need to filter out these substances from your drinking water.
+Even though they are disinfectants, it is better to be careful and safe than sorry.
+Chlorine and chloramine levels are not the only things you should worry about.

-When chlorine becomes added to water, it can combine with the organic matter in it.
-This can be from a byproduct, THM, or Trihalomethanes.
-This is toxic when it comes in contact with the skin, inhaled, or consumed.
+When added to water, chlorine can combine with its organic matter, forming a byproduct called THM or Trihalomethanes.
+Chlorine is toxic when it comes into contact with the skin, inhaled, or consumed.

 It could also change from one form, which is safe to consume, to another toxic and harmful form.

-Chloramine can also form THM or Trihalomethanes as a byproduct.
-But this can only be at a lesser concentration level.
+Chloramine can also form THM, or Trihalomethanes, as a byproduct, but this can only occur at a lower concentration.

 Here are some key points that you should think about chloramine and the issues related to it: